Skip to main content

 Volunteer Commitment: We meet for 1-3 hours every week.
 We aim to teach two classes a month in the community.
 The week before each class there will be a training to prep the volunteers on what to teach.
 Watch for emails and Facebook updates for information about training meetings.
 Community classes will be held on the off-weeks at churches or community centers in Utah County.
 Volunteers usually carpool to the site together.

-Email cruzroja@byu.edu and express your interest in joining Cruz Roja.
+To get involved, email cruzroja@byu.edu and express your interest in joining Cruz Roja.
+Prepare to attend the trainings before each class.

 Contact Info